PaOMiAnZuiS/Rust-numerical-library/README.md

 This library using packed_simd and rayon to accelerate the numerical operation.

+***Hint:***

+To use the API of MKL, users should find the location of mkl library on his system, and paste it into "mkl_path" in build.rs.

 **Here are the comparation of the performances between this library and Intel-MKL**